 4. Use autoresponders to provide instant answers to customer service questions.

 Customers will often contact customer service or visit your website to find answers to questions about orders, service requests, delivery issues and other topics.
 Allowing customers to ask questions by text message enables them to receive answers more quickly, reducing their time spent trying to resolve a problem.
-Customers can send a text message when they are not satisfied with their experience, which enables you to address their issues immediately and prevent their dissatisfaction from growing too large.
+Customers can send a text message when they are unsatisfied with their experience, which enables you to address their issues immediately and prevent their dissatisfaction from growing too large.

 Reducing your customer service response time improves brand perception, increases the likelihood of repeat business, and encourages more positive reviews of your business.
-Setting up autoresponders enables you to provide immediate answers to common questions, such as your hours of operation, location and current availability.
-Automated response sets help you to meet customers' expectations and create a more positive customer experience.
+Setting up autoresponders lets you provide immediate answers to common questions, such as your hours of operation, location and current availability.
+Automated response sets help you to meet customers’ expectations and create a more positive customer experience.